hemanth22/CV/docs/index.md

 #### challenges solved

-**Problem Statement**
+**Problem Statement:**

-For ET2 Forex Application, one of the module called RFQ (Request for Quote) program,
+__Challenge:__ The organization discontinued the use of SOAP UI and PostMan for live verification of the RFQ (Request for Quote) program.
-we perform live verification using __SOAP UI__ and __PostMan__ with XML Rest API,
-but organization discontinued the software for the current project.
-We have to create some tool which can help to perform live verification even through command line or GUI.

-**Solution**
+__Issue:__ The absence of suitable tools hindered the ability to perform live verification efficiently.

+**Solution:**

+1. __Custom Python Program for Live Verification:__
-- Written a python program to execute in commmand line to read XML Rest API
+   - Developed a __Python program__ to execute from the command line.
+   - __XML Rest API Interaction:__
+     - Read data from the XML Rest API.
+     - Called the API endpoints relevant to the RFQ module.
+     - Captured the API response.
+   - __Command Line Output:__
+     - Displayed the API response in the command line interface.
+     - Enabled real-time verification of RFQ data.
+   - __Automated Email Verification:__
-  call the API and display the output in the command line and sent output to internal email as a verification.
+     - Sent the API response output to an internal email address for live verification.

+__Results:__

+__Efficient Live Verification:__ The custom Python program streamlined the RFQ verification process.
+__Proactive Communication:__ Immediate email notifications facilitated timely confirmation by the team.

 ##### **Certifications**